Trading Places: Thematic analysis

 Vincent Canby said that although the film is an homage to social satire screwball comedies of the early 20th century, Trading Places is a symbol of its time.
 Where the earlier films espoused the benefits of things other than money, Trading Places is built around the value of money and those who aspire to have it.
 The heroes win by making lots of money; the villains are punished by becoming part of the impoverished.
 The heroes' reward is escaping to a tropical island, completely divorced from the poverty-stricken neighborhoods that had previously been their home.
 Money is demonstrably a solution to all of the problems raised in the film, and when it is taken away, it is shown that people quickly resort to a basic criminal nature.
-It can be seen as an example of supply-side economics, alongside films like the comedies Arthur (1981) and Risky Business (1983).
-While seemingly supporting left-leaning political concepts by arguing that given an equal platform a street-hustler like Valentine can perform Winthorpe's job equally well, the film promotes right-leaning concepts like Reagan-era policies where the accumulation of wealth is highly valued.
+Stephen Schiff wrote that it can be seen as an example of supply-side economics, alongside films like the comedies Arthur (1981) and Risky Business (1983).
+While seemingly supporting left-leaning political concepts by arguing that given an equal platform a street-hustler like Valentine can perform Winthorpe's job equally well, Schiff argued that the film was still "unconsciously promoting Reaganism" where the accumulation of wealth is highly valued.
+Harris described one incident where a person told him they had obtained a career in finance because of Trading Places; Harris said that this was counter to the film's message.

 David Budd said Trading Places defies expectations of racial stereotypes.
 Randolph's attempts to prove nurture wins over nature demonstrates that Valentine, given the same advantages as Winthorpe, is just as capable, and leaves behind the negative aspects of his former, unfair life.
-Even so, once the Dukes' bet is complete, Mortimer reveals his intent to return Valentine to poverty, saying, "Do you really believe I would have a nigger run our family business?"; Randolph concurs, "Neither would I." Budd concluded the film is a "message loudly asking for a reassessment of prejudice, and for level playing fields".
+Even so, once the Dukes' bet is complete, Mortimer reveals his intent to return Valentine to poverty, saying, "Do you really believe I would have a nigger run our family business?"; Randolph concurs, "Neither would I".
+Budd concluded the film is a "message loudly asking for a reassessment of prejudice, and for level playing fields".
 Hernan Vera and Andrew Gordon argue racial stereotypes are enabled with the permission of the only black main character.
 As part of their revenge against the Dukes, Winthorpe disguises his identity by donning blackface makeup, an act enabled by Valentine who has helped loosen up this strait-laced character.
 Because Valentine allowed it, it makes the act acceptable.
 This requires Valentine to accept and support Winthorpe despite having numerous reasons to dislike him, including originally getting Valentine wrongly arrested and then later trying to frame Valentine to reclaim his old job.
 Even so, Valentine befriends Winthorpe and helps him get revenge on the Dukes, the old establishment characters who demonstrate explicit racism.
 The film requires Valentine to act "white", performing as is expected of him to survive in the Dukes' world.